- Solar advice hub

 They also reported generation meters breaking, weak electrical connections, and isolator problems.

-55% of people in the UK who donât want (or arenât sure about) solar panels see ongoing maintenance as a key concern, and 40% think a guarantee scheme would assuage their concerns, according to government research.
+According to government research, 55% of people in the UK who donât want (or arenât sure about) solar panels see ongoing maintenance as a key concern, and 40% think a guarantee scheme would assuage their concerns.

-The Microgeneration Certification Scheme (MCS) recommends having an âintermediate maintenanceâ visit from a certified contractor every 10 years, and a âfull maintenanceâ visit every 15 years.
+The Microgeneration Certification Scheme (MCS) recommends having an âintermediate maintenanceâ inspection of your solar panels from a certified contractor every 10 years, and a âfull maintenanceâ inspection every 15 years.

 What can go wrong with solar panels?